 - your_preview_or_production_url (for preview or production)

 The Service API serves as the part of the architecture responsible for connecting and syncing different services together.
-From validating your basket to creating an order, handling user authentication, email services, order management systems and more.
-That results in the Service API being responsible from holding the API keys and tokens for these services, instead of them being exposed in your frontend(s).
+From validating your basket to creating an order, handling user authentication, email services, order management systems, and more.
+That results in the Service API being responsible for holding the API keys and tokens for these services, instead of them being exposed in your frontend(s).